-Ajoke opened her mouth but was unable to form the words the minister, her family members and Enitan waited to hear.
+Ajoke opened her mouth to speak, but she was unable to form the words the minister, her family members and Enitan waited to hear.
 Her eyes were trained on the man who had just walked into the registry and sat quietly at the end of the hall.
 He had walked in unnoticed but Ajoke’s attention towards him was beginning to attract stares in his direction.

 “Ajoke!!!”
 Enitan called as he watched her break into a run.

-She stopped to look back at Enitan, her tears now coming down her face in streams, staining and drawing black lines on her wet cheeks as a result of her smeared mascara.
-She looked at him, her eyes pleading but it only made Enitan more confused.
+Enitan looked around for answers.
 Who was this guy whose sudden presence had stalled his wedding?
-He looked at Ajoke’s parents and searched their faces for an answer that didn’t seem to be there.
+He looked at Ajoke’s parents and searched their faces for something he could grasp.
 Ajoke’s mother slumped her shoulders as she watched an imaginary being in her open hands while her father’s neck was stretched to the back as he trained his attention on the on-goings down the hall.

-“Bòdá mi, ë jò ó, ë má pà á.
+“Bòdá mi, ë jò ó, ë má pa á.

 “My brother, please don’t kill him.”